 2. Lazy Leadership is Delegating Work, But Not Accepting More Themselves

-Laissez-Faire leadership is based off the trust that employees earn.
+Laissez-Faire leadership is based on the trust that employees earn.
 Leaders who utilize the style tend not to micromanage or provide too much instruction and/or guidance.
-They relish in the abilities of their employees, allow them to proceed with their work and do not stack the to-do lists a mile high before asking themselves “ is this something I can take on first”.
+They relish in the abilities of their employees, allow them to proceed with their work, and do not stack the to-do lists a mile high before asking themselves “ is this something I can take on first”.

 3. Lazy Leadership is Blaming Everyone Else

-Accountability when things go wrong is a major sign leadership is lazy.
+Accountability, when things go wrong, is a major sign leadership is lazy.
 It’s one of the easiest things to do.
 When production is down, numbers are decreasing, profits struggling, employees not committing themselves – it’s always the fault of the leader.
 Every problem is theirs.
 If they start to name others or attempt to identify certain conditions and circumstances, they are blaming something or someone other than themselves.
-An active and good leader will always raise their hand and accept full responsibility for any lapses and shortcomings the teams faces.
+An active and good leader will always raise their hand and accept full responsibility for any lapses and shortcomings the team faces.